Last Updated on December 19, 2018 by Dave Schoenbeck

 As a leader, here’s what you’re paid to do:

 Your leadership skills will determine how far you will progress.
-Be sure you understand the difference.
+Could you be sure you understand the difference?

 Learn how your company makes money.

 I marvel at how many business people don’t understand how their job creates value in their company.
-If we could get every employee to see the bigger picture, the productivity increase would be amazing.
+The productivity increase would be incredible if we could get every employee to see the bigger picture.

 Avoid office politics.